Camp Ashcan: History

 The camp was established by order of Allied Command.
 It was commanded by U.S. Army Col. Burton C. Andrus, and staffed by men of the U.S. 391st Anti-Aircraft Battalion, Allied intelligence services and 42 German prisoners of war selected for their skills, including a barber, dentist, doctor and even a hotel manager.

 The place selected for the camp was the Palace Hotel, a four-story luxury hotel dominating the small spa town, which had earlier in 1945 been used as a billet for U.S. troops.
 The hotel was transformed into a high-security area with a 15 ft high electrified barbed wire fence, guard towers with machine guns and klieg lights.
 Security was so tight that even the MPs guarding the perimeter knew not what went on inside; they quipped that getting in required "a pass signed by God, and then somebody has to verify the signature".
 Conditions in the prison were spartan.
 The hotel furniture was replaced by Army cots and collapsible tables.

 On 10 August 1945, the prisoners were transferred to Nuremberg to stand trial, and the camp was disbanded shortly afterwards.
 The building continued to serve as a hotel until 1988, when it was demolished to make way for a more modern spa.

 Prisoners

-Prisoners at Ashcan included most of the accused in the Nuremberg Trials along with many other senior Nazi Party, government and military officials such as:
+Prisoners at Ashcan included most of the defendants in the Nuremberg Trials along with many other senior Nazi Party, government and military officials.